-DinosaurTheory Introduction
+DinosaurTheory Introduction and Summary

 The foundational belief of science is that we exist in a rational reality.
 The assumption that our reality must be rational gives us hope and confidence in our attempts to understand the events and workings of our world, and it is a perspective that has been remarkably successful.